Azure/azure-webpubsub/samples/javascript/reliableChatapp/Readme.md

-# Create a Chat app
+# Create a Chat app with reliable subprotocol

 ## Prerequisites

 1. [Node.js](https://nodejs.org)
 2. Create an Azure Web PubSub resource

-3. [ngrok](https://ngrok.com/download) to expose our localhost to internet
+## Overview

+When using reliable subprotocol, the client can handle intermittent network issue.
+It's important for a chat app when the connection drops by network issue, you can recover the connection with all group info and unreceived message.
+The sample demonstrate how to use reliable json subprotocol to build a chat app.

 ## Setup